-- Design an info-graphic.
+- Design an infographic.

 Info-graphics are a powerful marketing tool.
-However creating info-graphics is a complex time consuming task.
+However creating info-graphics is a complex time-consuming task.
 It’s a combination of many tasks like finding data, analyzing and extracting data, initial mock-up and finally creating the info-graphics.
-And these main tasks have subtle sub tasks attached to them.
+And these main tasks have subtle sub-tasks attached to them.
 If your planning on using them heavily in marketing it’s a good idea to maintain a mind map so you can easily repeat the steps.

 - Explain a business model or its services page for your website.

 Want to explain your business model in a visual manner?
-Then mind maps are perfect for that too.
+Mind maps are perfect for that too.
 If creativity is your thing you can probably use a mind map for your FAQ page as well.
 Time and again studies have proved that visually appealing content makes it easier to grasp an idea.
 So showcase your business model using a mind map and see the difference.

 Ken Myers is a father, husband, and entrepreneur.
 He has combined his passion for helping families find in-home care with his experience to build a business.
 Learn more about him by visiting @KenneyMyers on Twitter.